 ||Organic, No Added Sulphites, Biodynamic, Vegan, Gluten Free, Dairy Free

 Read more about no sulphites added wine labelling here (short read).
 Find out more about differences between organic, vegan and natural wines here (long read).

 Old-fashioned sickles are used to hoe the weeds, the vines are fertilised with manures from their cattle as well as green fertilisers composed of clover and weeds.

 Cement vats are used to ferment the wines which are then transferred to old barrels to soften and mature.

 The co-operative was born over thirty years ago.
 At a time in which increasing numbers of people had moved to the cities and to factory work, three young men from local farming families got together to discuss the future of farming in this area.
 They were deeply attached to the work and to their own land, but they wanted to find new ways of using traditional methods.
 To begin with, they merged their vineyards and built stalls for farm animals so they could use organic manure to fertilise their fields and vines.
 The old ways were combined with a very modern belief in organic farming as the way of the future, as part of the wider project known as ‘contraction’, involving reducing the human impact on the natural environment.

-Please refer to our short memo on differences between organic, vegan, natural and strictly no added sulphites wines if you want to learn more.
+Please refer to our short memo on differences between organic, vegan and no added sulphites wines if you want to learn more.